 \section{Abstract}

-We study numerically the localization properties of eigenstates in a one-dimensional disordered lattice characterized by a non-Hermitian disordered Hamiltonian, where both the disorder and the non-Hermiticity are inserted simultaneously in the on-site potential.
-We calculate the averaged participation number, Shannon entropy and structural entropy as a function of other parameters.
-We show that, in the presence of an imaginary random potential, all eigenstates are exponentially localized in the thermodynamic limit and strong anomalous Anderson localization occurs at the band center.
-In contrast to the usual localization anomalies where a weaker localization is observed, the localization of the eigenstates at the band center is strongly enhanced in the present non-Hermitian model.
+We study numerically the localization properties of eigenstates in a one-dimensional random lattice described by a non-Hermitian disordered Hamiltonian, where both the disorder and the non-Hermiticity are inserted simultaneously in the on-site potential.
+We calculate the averaged participation number, the Shannon entropy and the structural entropy as a function of other parameters.
+We show that, in the presence of an imaginary random potential, all eigenstates are localized in the thermodynamic limit and strong anomalous Anderson localization occurs at the band center.
+In contrast to the usual localization anomalies where a weaker localization is observed, the localization of the eigenstates near the band center is strongly enhanced in the present non-Hermitian model.
 This phenomenon is associated with the occurrence of a large number of strongly-localized states with pure imaginary energy eigenvalues.